 Collecting evidence to support your complaint

 Gathering evidence and supporting information about the noise complaint is a key part of any investigation of alleged noise nuisance.

-This evidence will help us find out if the problem is Statutory noise nuisance.
+This evidence will help us find out if the problem is a statutory noise nuisance.

-Once you have submitted sufficient evidence, usually a minimum of two weeks or six occurrences, your case will be passed to a specialist noise officer who will contact you.
+Once you have submitted your evidence, your case is passed to a specialist noise officer who will contact you.
 At the same time, the case officer will contact the person making the noise; giving them a summary of the information you have submitted and asking them to consider steps to reduce the noise.

-If the noise continues after the officer has spoken to the person making the noise, you should contact your case officer immediately, who will arrange to undertake noise monitoring to prove the existence of a statutory noise nuisance.
-To do this it is likely they will need to come into your property and access your living areas either to install noise monitoring equipment which you can use to record noise only when it is happening or to witness the noise in person within your home.
+To arrange further noise monitoring it is likely that we will need to come into your property and access your living areas.
+We will either install noise monitoring equipment, which you can use to record noise when it is happening.
+Alternatively, we can arrange to be there to witness the noise in your home.